-While there are no truly recession proof small businesses, fitness centers come close.
+Business valuation of fitness centers reflects their unique nature.
+For instance, while no industry is truly recession proof, fitness clubs come close.
 And there are good reasons for this:

 - Health club membership continues to grow as more and more people realize the health benefits of regular exercise.